Email Marketing Dictionary

 transactional email: A message sent to a current or former customer or user, regardless of whether they are a subscriber, in response to a transaction or administrative request made by that person or in response to a security, legal, or other company situation that may affect that person

-video GIF: A compressed, streaming animated GIF capable of video-quality frame rates
+video gif: A compressed, streaming animated gif capable of video-quality frame rates

 win-back email: A message sent to an individual subscriber in response to that person having not made a purchase in a long time in an effort to get them to make a purchase again